 Amazon can be a great tool for selling your product and reaching a new, exclusive audience.
-There are several different options for fulfillment types when you sign up to be an Amazon shipper, including Fulfillment by Amazon (FBA), Fulfilled by Merchant (FBM), Amazon Seller Fulfilled Prime (SFP), and more.
+There are several different options for ecommerce fulfillment types when you sign up to be an Amazon shipper, including Fulfillment by Amazon (FBA), Fulfilled by Merchant (FBM), Amazon Seller Fulfilled Prime (SFP), and more.
 These options allow you to choose the most relevant solution for your business.

-SFP is a shipping option that allows qualified retailers to sell directly to Amazon Prime members while fulfilling their own orders and storing their own inventory and taking ownership of ecommerce returns management.
+SFP is a shipping option that allows qualified retailers to sell directly to Amazon Prime members while fulfilling their own orders, storing their own inventory and taking ownership of ecommerce returns management.
 This fulfillment method can be less expensive than FBA, where Amazon stores your inventory, and it can allow you to reach a larger audience than you can with FBM.
 However, it also means that you must meet strict seller requirements.
-At ITS, we know that it can be difficult to keep up with these complicated seller fulfilled prime requirements, that’s why we specialize in SFP as one of our ecommerce fulfillment services and solutions.
+At ITS, we know that it can be difficult to keep up with these complicated seller fulfilled prime requirements, that’s why we specialize in SFP as one of our Amazon shipping options.

 Is Amazon Seller Fulfilled Prime Right for your Business?

 There are many factors to consider when deciding whether Amazon seller fulfilled prime is the right choice for your business.
 SFP can be a great fit for some businesses, but we understand that it can be hard to decipher if it is the right choice for your own.
 One thing you must take into consideration is that in order to be an Amazon seller fulfilled prime shipper you must offer free two-day shipping.
 This means you need to absorb the shipping and returns costs, which can be substantial.
 You need to consider that without proper planning, you are at risk for spending too much on shipping and may not have the resources to handle the increased volume of prime orders at the speed required by Amazon.